 “I named it Revolución because of the products we sell,” Garcia explains.
 “I’m from Mexico City and in the morning [there], you see ladies selling tamales or atole or champurrado, but it’’ revolutionary in Portland.”

 In the small coffeehouse kitchen, Garcia helps prepare crisp empanadas and desserts inspired by her mother and sister’s recipes.
 During Revolución’s early years, Garcia made everything herself.
 After four years in business, however, she has hired help to make more time in her life for herself and for civic engagement.
 This decision proved especially important when Garcia launched a political campaign in pursuit of a role as Multnomah County Commissioner for District 2.
-(A primary was held on May 15, 2018.)
+(Garcia was defeated in the primary election held on May 15, 2018.)

 While some small business owners might shy away from the political, Garcia says her values are reflected in all aspects of her life.
-At Revolución, Garcia believes in paying employees livable wages and taking the true cost of labor into consideration when setting prices.
+At Revolución, Garcia aspires to pay employees livable wages and takes the true cost of labor into consideration when setting prices.
 “It’s always considered that Mexican food is cheap, but nowadays nothing is cheap,” she says.
 “It’s a social issue.”

 To counter the devaluing of “ethnic” food and to set a precedent for other Mexican women, Revolución’s tamales are large and priced at $6.
 But Garcia says that as much as they’re sharing food, they’re sharing history.

 “In Mexican gastronomy, pretty much all dishes have a story behind [them], and that’s the beauty,” Garcia says.
 “It’s not just colorful or tasty — you’re eating part of history.
 A lot has had to happen in specific places to create a dish.”